5/8/2025

 Dan Brennan

-Great, and then just as a follow-up, a lot of clinical evidence coming up at ESMO and ASCO.
-I know you guys went into a few of the studies, what you're most excited about on the neoadvent side.
-Which of these do you think, I know Mike you're talking about investment, stepping up in R&D because the community wants to see these studies report out.
-Which of these do you think we should focus in on, say over the next years, but that could really begin to move the needle on actually volumes in the marketplace.
+I know you guys went into a few of the studies, what you're most excited about on the neoadjuvant side, which of these do you think, I know, Mike, you talking about investment, stepping up in R and D because the community wants to see these studies report out, which of these do you think we should focus in on, um, say over the next years, but that could really begin to move the needle on actually volumes in the marketplace.
 Thanks.

 speaker

-Yeah, I'll just make some general comments, and then maybe Alex Solomon, if you want to comment.
-First, I think we're incredibly excited to have more than 25 presentations at ASCO, including six oral presentations.
-That's really remarkable and testament to the team and the academic PIs that we've worked with.
-Certainly we've got a very strong presence in breast cancer, gastrointestinal cancers, two of the largest areas.
-In breast, -SPY-2, which we announced today.
-The DARE study, which is a randomized study looking at the concept of treatment on molecular relapse, that's generating a lot of excitement.
-So there's a lot of good data reading out, pan cancer, I think continuing the trend of having a data driven approach.
-And remember, a lot of these trials started five years ago.
-So these aren't studies that you can sort of just drop in at the last second and run a perspective randomized study.
-It takes a long time to get to this point.
-And we think this just continues the leadership position that we have in this space.
+Yeah, I'll just make some general comments and then maybe, you know, Alex Solomon, if you want to comment, um, you know, first, I think we're incredibly excited to have more than 25 presentations at ASCO, including six oral presentations.
+That's really remarkable and a testament to the team and the academic PIs that we've worked with.
+You know, certainly we've got a very strong presence in breast cancer and gastrointestinal cancers as two of the largest areas.
+I mean, breast I-SPY2, which we announced today, you know, the DARE study, which is a randomized study looking at the concept of treatment on molecular relapse, that's generating a lot of excitement.
+So, there's a lot of good data reading out pan-cancer, I think, you know, continuing the trend of having a data-driven approach.
+And remember, a lot of these trials started you know, five years ago, right?
+So these aren't studies that you can sort of just drop in at the last second and run a prospective randomized study.
+You know, it takes a long time to get to this point, and we think this just continues, you know, the leadership position that we have in this space.
 Solomon or Alex, you want to add anything?

 speaker

-Yeah, we're looking forward to the readout of the INVIGOR 011 trial, which we've done in partnership with Genentech.
+Yeah.
+We're looking forward to the readout of the InVigor 011 trial. which we've done in partnership with Genentech.
 That's their trial, so they're going to read that out, but we do expect that to be mid-year.
-And that we think that will have the potential to really move the needle in GU with muscle invasive bladder cancer.
-And if successful, that'll be the first companion diagnostic label that we take through FDA.
+And that, you know, we think that has the potential to really move the needle in GU with muscle invasive bladder cancer.
+And if successful, you know, that'll be the first companion diagnostic label that we take through FDA.
 Alex?

 speaker

 No, I think that's a great summary.
-I would also just highlight, I think there are more and more smaller histologies, like we highlighted sarcoma, where we are starting to see data mature.
-And even though each indication by itself may be only 10, 15, 20,000 patients a year, in combination, that is a significant growth opportunity.
+I would also just highlight, you know, I think there are more and more smaller histologies, like we highlighted sarcoma, where we are starting to see data mature.
+And even though each indication by itself may be only, you know, 10, 15, 20,000 patients a year, in combination, you know, that is a significant growth opportunity.
 So I think we have data coming out in pancreatic, melanoma, gastroesophageal.
-So we're really excited to kind of share some of those data sets and really keep growing kind of the number of patients that Signetera can help through kind of market leading evidence generation strategies.
+So we're really excited to kind of share some of those data sets and really keep growing kind of the number of patients that Signetaria can help through kind of market-leading evidence generation strategies.

 speaker